drunomics/lupus-decoupled-project/README.md

       # Configure lupus-decoupled frontend base URL
       ddev drush config:set lupus_decoupled_ce_api.settings frontend_base_url https://lupus-nuxt.ddev.site -y
       # Login and get started adding some test-nodes
-      ddev drush user-login
+      ddev drush upwd admin somepass
+      ddev launch /user/login

 When using ddev locally the URLs are by default:

   * Frontend: https://lupus-nuxt.ddev.site
   * Backend: https://lupus-decoupled.ddev.site

 ## Configuration

 ### Change the default frontend repository

-For example, to chage the default from nuxt3 to nuxt2 run the following command:
+For example, to change the repository from nuxt3 to nuxt2 run the following command:

       ddev config --web-environment-add="FRONTEND_REPOSITORY=${FRONTEND_REPOSITORY:-https://github.com/drunomics/lupus-decoupled-nuxt-demo}"

+### Automatic frontend login via a shared-cookie domain

+In order to setup a shared cookie domain, adjust the cookie_domain option of Drupal via the `services.yml` configuration file, or set the option via an environment variable via pre-installed servies_env_parameter module.
+For that, simply set suiting values for ddev/gitpod at the locations as output
+by:

+     git grep -B 1 DRUPAL_SERVICE_session__storage__options___cookie_domain

+The commented values work by default for the Gitpod/ddev setup, but consider the following **SECURITY WARNING**:

+The values suggested are configured to share the session cookie on the shared domain `.gitpod.io` by default.
+This allows all *.gitpod.io instances to read your session cookie.
+When using Gitpod for anything else than testing purposes, use a custom parent domain.